Data Sources

 Will I miss changes to my Data Source if I close the Knit UI?
 Will my backup tasks not run if I close Knit?

-No, you can close Knit user interface at any time without losing any functionality.
+No, you can close the Knit user interface at any time without losing any functionality.

 Knit is only the interface to you, the user.
 The actual work is done by several background processes.
 The “Cataloger” background process actually indexes a Data Source.
 The “Disk Indexer” background process monitors your local drives for changes.
 The “Email Indexer” background process monitors new email arriving at the email server.
-The “Task Manager” process runs the backup or synchronize tasks you create.
-The “Refresher” launches other background tasks and looks for USB and other portable devices being plugged in.
-These background processes are automatically created when needed and they are all independent of Knit.
+The “Task Manager” process runs the backup tasks you create.
+The “Refresher” launches other background tasks as needed and looks for USB and other portable devices being plugged in.
+These background processes are automatically created when needed and they are all independent of the Knit user interface.
 See How Knit works for more information.

-Does Knit copy my remote content to local drives?
+Does Datamaton Knit download my remote content during indexing?

 Knit will leave your content at its original location and will not delete, move or modify it on its own.
 There are specific scenarios where it may download your remote content to your local hard drive:

-• To back up content from one remote location to another remote location.
-Knit allows you to set up a task that backs up files from one remote location to another (e.g. backup email attachments from your Yahoo Mail account to your Google Drive account).
-These files are first downloaded to your local hard drive and then uploaded to the remote destination.
+• To move or copy content from one remote location to another remote location (e.g. from Yahoo Mail to Google GMail).
+Affected content is downloaded from source to your local hard drive and then uploaded to the remote destination.
 Again, such copies are temporary and the files are deleted after they are successfully copied to the destination.

 Knit will NEVER copy or transmit your content, information about your content (metadata) or your account login information to our servers or to any affiliated 3rd party server.